liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 Let's make the following adjustments in your configuration to support using
 Liferay:
-- Set WebLogic Server's memory arguments for the Sun JVM and other JVM types.
+- Set WebLogic Server's memory arguments.
 - Set the maximum size for Java's permanent generation space.
 - Set the file encoding.
+- Enable Lucene support.
+- Enable AspectJ support.

 You can set WebLogic Server's memory arguments in your `setDomainEnv.[cmd|sh]` environment script file.
 For Sun JVM, set your WLS memory arguments, for 64 bit